Doly Begum

+Early life

 Begum was born in the Moulvibazar District of Bangladesh.
-She immigrated to Canada as a child with her family, and attended Gordon A. Brown Middle School and W. A. Porter Collegiate Institute.
+She immigrated to Canada as a child with her family, and was raised in Scarborough, Ontario, attending W. A. Porter Collegiate Institute in the Clairlea neighbourhood of Toronto.

 Thereafter, she obtained a Bachelor of Arts from the University of Toronto in political science, and a Master of Arts in development, administration and planning from University College London.
 Prior to her candidacy, she was Co-Chair of the Scarborough Health Coalition, Vice-Chair of Warden Woods Community Centre, a research analyst at the Society of Energy Professionals, and was the chief coordinator of the province-wide Keep Hydro Public campaign.

+Career

+In the 2018 Ontario general election, Begum ran as the New Democratic candidate for the Scarborough Southwest riding.
+The riding has a large immigrant population, constituting 45% of the riding's population, with Bangladeshi Canadians accounting for 16%.
+She won the riding with 46% of the vote, defeating 15-year Liberal incumbent Lorenzo Berardinetti, becoming the first Bangladeshi Canadian to be elected to a legislative body in Canada.

-As of February 2021, she is the Official Opposition Critic for Citizenship, Foreign Credentials and Immigration Services.
+As of August 11, 2024, she is the Official Opposition critic for Immigration Services and for International Credentials.
+Prior to that, she served as the Official Opposition Critic for Citizenship, Foreign Credentials and Immigration Services.
 Prior to that, she was the Deputy Opposition Whip from August 2019 to February 2021, the Critic for Early Learning and Childcare from August 2018 to February 2021 and a Member of the Standing Committee on Social Policy from July 2018 to October 2019.
 Her critic portfolio changed to Immigration Services, and International Credentials following the 2022 Ontario general election.

-Begum stood in solidarity with Bangladeshi Canadians protesting the communal violence against Hindus during Durga Puja in 2021.
+In 2020, Begum introduced a private member's bill that would mark June as Filipino Heritage Month.
+The bill passed its final reading and received Royal Assent on May 20, 2021, officially proclaiming June as Filipino Heritage Month in Ontario.

-On July 13, 2022 Begum was named Deputy Leader of the Ontario New Democratic Party alongside Sol Mamakwa.
+On July 13, 2022, Begum was named a Deputy Leader of the Ontario New Democratic Party, alongside Sol Mamakwa.

 Election results

+Personal life

+Begum was married to Bangladeshi-Canadian lawyer Rizuan Rahman until his death from cancer in September 2024.